hchen3368/Text-message-pipeline/README.md

 ## Results<a name="results"></a>

-The result of the project will be delivered by this web application (tba).
+The result of the project will be delivered via this web application (tba).

 ## Data Source, License, Acknowledgement <a name="source"></a>